We work with more than 300 partners to bring you better travel deals

 When is the best time to book flights to Osaka?

 The price you pay for your flight to Osaka may vary depending on when you book.
 For the best chance of a lower fare, look to book 28 days in advance of your trip.
 Fares are likely to increase a fortnight or so before your departure date.

 Which day is cheapest to fly to Osaka?

 Tuesday is currently, on average, the cheapest day to fly to Osaka.
 Flying on Saturday will result in higher flight prices.

 What time of day is cheapest to fly?

-To get the best value, try booking a flight in the evening when visiting Osaka.
+To get the best value, try booking a flight in the afternoon when visiting Osaka.
 Generally the prices will increase for flights at midday as these tend to have higher demand.

 When it comes to the cutting edge in style, cultural attractions and mind-blowing technological wonders, Osaka is one of the premier destinations in the country, second only to the powerhouse capital city of Tokyo.